If a user triggers multiple in-app messages at the same time, priority levels allow you to choose which message is most important to display.

 How targets affect prioritization

-Go to the top right of your in-app message's Display when setting to set the message's priority level.
-Priority can be set from 1 (highest) to 999 (lowest).
+In the Delivery step, set Priority value, Priority can be set from 1 (highest) to 999 (lowest).
 If not specified (left as "None"), messages are assigned a default priority of 1000 (the lowest priority).

 Let's say we have the following in-app messages activated, all of which are set to display when “User starts or resumes app."
 Each has been assigned a priority of 1, 2, or 3.